-Stripped and ripped—right down to the bare essentials of what makes a ski boot great, testers said.
-They liked the thin but well-shaped liner that provided just the right amount of padding for comfort without muting the connection of the foot and leg with the shell, and said that the boot and body felt morphed together into one cohesive performance unit!
-The lighter weight of its thin shell wall polyurethane construction appealed, but testers praised that it skied race-boot strong without race-boot pain.
+In addition to graphic changes made to this category star, the Hawx Ultra 115 S gets a completely new Mimic liner designed to start with a better anatomical shape but closely heat mold to a perfect shape match for the foot and shin.
+She's still stripped and ripped—right down to the bare essentials of what makes a ski boot great, testers maintain.
+They like the thin but well-shaped liner that provided just the right amount of padding for comfort without muting the connection of the foot and leg with the shell, and said that the boot and body felt morphed together into one cohesive performance unit!
+The lighter weight of its thin shell wall polyurethane construction appeals, but testers mainly praised that it skied race-boot strong without race-boot pain.

 Narrows should be narrow, that's our stand, and here's what testers said about the Hawx Ultra 115 S W's initial fit: Great for the true, narrow foot.
 Great, narrow, firm fit.
 Well-defined heel pocket.
 Good low-volume, snug, firm fit.
 Locked and loaded!
 Testers gave it such even fit scores, right down the narrow side of things, that the averages for five cards were the same as for fifteen.
 The team agreed there's a little bit of extra room in the toebox and at the calf and that's about it—evenly snug-side everywhere else.
 They all loved the spring-loaded flex feel, solidly in line with its 115 billing, but a couple mentioned that the calf fit was a bit tall and jabby against the back of the leg.